Chris Rörland

-Chris Rörland (born 27 December 1986 in Sweden) is a Swedish metal guitarist and graphic designer.
-Before joining Sabaton in 2012, he played in TME and Nocturnal Rites.
+Chris Rörland (born 27 December 1986) is a Swedish guitarist.
+Before joining power metal band Sabaton in 2012, he played in TME and Nocturnal Rites.

-Narrative
+Biography

 Rörland started at the age of seven to play the guitar.
 He names Adrian Smith, John Petrucci, Steve Vai and Yngwie Malmsteen as his major influences.

 In 2010, Rörland became guitarist of the power metal band Nocturnal Rites.
-In 2012, he and Thorbjörn Englund replaced Sabaton's former guitarists, Rikard Sundén and Oskar Montelius.
+In 2012, he and Thorbjörn (Thobbe) Englund replaced Sabaton’s former guitarists, Rikard Sundén and Oskar Montelius.
 Rörland is in a relationship.
 He did his military service as a munition driver.

-Together with Tommy Johansson, Thobbe Englund and Hannes Van Dahl, he is in the band "The Last Heroes".
+Together with former Sabaton member Tommy Johansson, and current members Thobbe Englund and Hannes Van Dahl, he was in the band The Last Heroes.